Skip to main content

 Writing Small Text Files

-Uploading Large or Non-Text Files
+Uploading Large Files or Binary Data

-API, which supports files of any sizes and allows passing non text data:
+For larger text files or binary data, you should use the file.upload API, which supports files of any sizes and allows passing non text data:

 Reading Files